-SMITH: Thank you, Senator Cardin.
+Mr. SMITH.
+Thank you, Senator Cardin.

 I too want to add my welcome and complete gratitude to Ambassador Brownback.
-Thank you for your decades on religious freedom.
-Your hard work and achievement on this issue as a congressman, senator, including as chairman of this Commission and then as governor, made you the most eminently qualified person to be our ambassador-at-large for international religious freedom.
-Indeed, the nation - and I would argue the world - is very fortunate to have you in this critically important and very strategic position.
+Thank you for your decades of leadership for religious freedom.
+Your hard work and achievement on this issue as a Congressman, Senator, including as chairman of this commission, and then as Governor, made you the most eminently qualified person to be our Ambassador at Large for International Religious Freedom.
+Indeed, the nation-and I would argue the world-is very fortunate to have you in this critically important and very strategic position.
 So thank you for that service.

-I'd like to just briefly raise a few countries of concern that I am particularly focused on and you are as well.
-Russia.
-Pursuant to the Frank Wolf International Religious Freedom Act, the State Department is announcing today that Russia will be placed on the Special Watch List, which we newly created, a designation for governments that engage in or tolerate severe violations of religious freedom.
+I'd like to just briefly raise a few countries of concern that I am particularly focused on first and you are as well.
+Russia-pursuant to the Frank Wolf International Religious Freedom Act, the State Department is announcing today that Russia will be placed on the Special Watch List, which we newly created, a designation for governments that engage in or tolerate severe violations of religious freedom.
 The violations of religious freedom in Russia are real, thoroughly documented, and at times brutal.
-The Russian government deserves this.
-Next year we should consider carefully whether it belongs on the list of countries of particular concern, or CPC list, for the worst of the worst.
+The Russian Government deserves this.
+Next year we should consider carefully whether it belongs on the list of Countries of Particular Concern, or CPC list, for the worst of the worst.

 Second, Central Asia.
-For the past several years the U.S. government has designated Uzbekistan, Turkmenistan, and Tajikistan as countries of particular concern.
-These governments are guilty of particularly severe violations of religious freedom, as the statute has it, and the State Department is announcing that Turkmenistan and Tajikistan remain on the CPC list, and Uzbekistan will be moved to a slightly less-reprehensible watch listSpecial Watch List.
+For the past several years the U.S. Government has designated Uzbekistan, Turkmenistan, and Tajikistan as Countries of Particular Concern.
+These governments are guilty of particularly severe violations of religious freedom, as the statute has it, and the State Department is announcing that Turkmenistan and Tajikistan remain on the CPC list, and Uzbekistan will be moved to a slightly less-reprehensible watch list, the Special Watch List.
 I'm sure you will discuss that today and give us some insights about how those decisions were arrived at.

 The government of all three used sweeping counterterrorism authorities to target broad categories of individuals engaging in unsanctioned religious practice.
 Uzbekistan holds thousands of individuals in custody for such infractions.
 Meanwhile, Turkmenistan continues its heinous practice of holding untold scores of prisoners incommunicado, in abject conditions, and trials in secret courts.
 This kind of mirrors exactly what the Chinese are doing against the Muslim Uyghurs, although that is on an absolute massive scale.
 Marco Rubio and I co-chair the China Commission.
-We had another hearing just a week ago on this brutality that's being used under the guise of antiterrorism to crack down on people that they find objectionable.
-In that case, Muslims in that part of the world.
+We had another hearing just a week ago on this brutality that's being used under the guise of antiterrorism to crack down on people that they find objectionable-in that case, Muslims in that part of the world.

 Third, Turkey.
-Just two months ago Turkey released American Pastor Andrew Brunson.
-I want to thank you for being at his trial - you and Senator Tillis.
+Just 2 months ago Turkey released American Pastor Andrew Brunson.
+I want to thank you for being at his trial-you and Senator Tillis.
 I think that sent a clear message of U.S. resolve and concern.
-We know that he was detained for more than two years on bogus terrorism charges.
+We know that he was detained for more than 2 years on bogus terrorism charges.
 Turkey's mistreatment of this innocent man and his family was absolutely unconscionable.
-In its 2018 annual report, the United States Commission on International Religious Freedom found that Pastor Brunson's prolonged and unjustified detention, quote, "had a chilling effect on Christians living in the country."
+In its 2018 annual report, the United States Commission on International Religious Freedom (USCRF) found that Pastor Brunson's prolonged and unjustified detention, quote, "had a chilling effect on Christians living in the country."